Mole Control

 Mole in Lawn

-Before you can carry out treatment, you will need to be sure that the pest you are dealing with is a Mole and not some other animal.
-Misidentification can lead you to using the wrong treatment methods, which can result in wasted time and money.
-Here are some traits you can use to pinpoint what moles look like for identification.
+Before you can carry out treatment, you will need to be sure that the pest you are dealing with is a mole and not some other animal.
+Misidentification can lead you to use the wrong treatment methods, wasting time and money.
+Here are some traits you can use to pinpoint what moles look like for identification:

 • Moles have long hairless snouts and measure about 4 to 11 inches in length.
 Their bodies are cylindrically shaped with a short tail.

-• Have small eyes and ears that are hidden in their fur and spend most of their time underground.
+• They have small eyes and ears hidden in their fur and spend most of their time underground.

-• As underground animals, they have large claws used for digging which makes it easy for them to burrow holes.
+• As underground animals, they have large claws used for digging, making it easy for them to burrow holes.

 • They spend most of their time underground but can inhabit numerous habitats.
-They can be found in grasslands, gardens, sand dunes, woody areas, in backyards, and even golf courses.
+They can be found in grasslands, gardens, sand dunes, woody areas, backyards, and golf courses.

-Use the image and description above to help you in identifying Moles on your property, if you are not entirely sure, contact us and we will have one of our pros assist you with correct identification.
+Use the image and description above to help you identify moles on your property; if you are unsure, contact us, and we will have one of our pros assist you with the correct identification.

 Inspection

-Once you have confirmed that you are dealing with Moles, you can move on to inspection.
-During this phase, you will need to find out where the Moles are active and observe what may be attracting them to your property.
+Once you have confirmed that you are dealing with moles, you can move on to inspection.
+During this phase, you must discover where the moles are active and observe what may attract them to your property.
 This will help you in determining where to focus your treatment application.

 Where To Inspect

-Moles live underground, but they will occasionally come to the surface to collect leaves and grasses for their burrows.
-Look at your lawn, gardens, fields, and crops, and wherever you have found dirt hills (or molehills).
+Moles live underground but occasionally come to the surface to collect leaves and grasses for their burrows.
+Look at your lawn, gardens, fields, crops, and wherever you find dirt hills (or molehills).

 What To Look For

-Molehills and their tunnels is the most common and easy sign of infestation.
-Molehills are different from Gopher tunnels in that Gopher Tunnels tunnel underneath and create kidney shape mounds, whereas molehills are oval in shape and create surface tunnels that elevate the earth and create small hills (or ridges) that connect them.
+Molehills and their tunnels are the most common and easy signs of infestation.
+Molehills are different from gopher tunnels in that gopher tunnels underneath the ground and create kidney-shaped mounds.
+In contrast, molehills are oval in shape and create surface tunnels that elevate the earth and create small hills (or ridges) that connect them.

-Other ways to tell if there is a mole in your yard or landscape is if there are dead patches of grass.
-As moles tunnel underneath your foliage to feast on insects they damage the plant roots leading to discoloration, wilting, and eventual death.
+Another way to tell if there is a mole in your yard or landscape is if there are dead patches of grass.
+As moles tunnel underneath your foliage to feast on insects, they damage the plant roots, leading to discoloration, wilting, and eventual death.

 Treatment

 Once you have confirmed mole activity, it is time to begin treatment.
-Remember to read all product labels and follow the application instructions on these labels and stay safe by wearing personal protective equipment (PPE).
+Remember to read all product labels, follow the application instructions on these labels, and stay safe by wearing personal protective equipment (PPE).

 Moles are most active in the early morning or evening during the spring and fall months.
-However, they are year long pests that can come out anytime there is a plentiful food source or when there has been consistent rainfall to make the soil more easier to travel and feast.
+However, they are year-long pests that can come out anytime there is a plentiful food source or when there has been consistent rainfall to make the soil easier to travel and feast.

-To eliminate moles, we recommend using a combination of Victor Moleworms and the Answer Mechanical Mole Trap.
-The Answer Mechanical Mole Trap is a trap that can be set that contain metal spikes that when triggered will quickly clamp down on the Mole underneath.
-The Victor Moleworms is a poison bait that mimics worms (one of their favorite food) that when ingested will kill the moles.
+We recommend using a combination of Victor Moleworms and the Answer Mechanical Mole Trap to eliminate moles.
+The Answer Mechanical Mole Trap is a trap that can be set with metal spikes that, when triggered, will quickly clamp down on the mole underneath.
+The Victor Moleworms is a poison bait that mimics worms (one of their favorite food) that, when ingested, will kill the moles.

 Step 1: Eliminate Food Source